 - Products & Documentation: This is the category.
 You are unable to follow this level.

-- Knowledge Base: This is the section.
+- xMatters Resources: This is the section.
 You can follow either:

-- New articles: If anyone posts new articles in the Knowledge Base, you'll get an email alert.
+- New articles: If anyone posts new articles in the section, you'll get an email alert.

-- New articles and comments: If anyone posts a new article in the Knowledge Base, or comments on any article anywhere in the section, you'll get an email alert.
+- New articles and comments: If anyone posts a new article or comments on any article anywhere in the section, you'll get an email alert.

-- xMatters SMS Reference Guide - This is the article.
-You can follow the xMatters SMS Reference Guide, and receive email alerts as people comment on it.
+- xMatters and SMS Best Practices - This is the article.
+You can follow the article and receive email alerts as people comment on it.
 This is a good option if you want alerts relating to only one article, but not every comment in an entire section.
 Note that you won't get an alert when the article is updated, only when someone comments on it.

 An important tip for article creators